-DDM had invested in distressed asset portfolios, where the receivables are directly from the debtor, and in other long-term receivables from investments, where the receivables are from local entities holding the portfolio of the loan (together "invested assets").
-The valuation of these invested assets is based on the expected future cash flow (ERC, "Estimated remaining collections").
+DDM invests in distressed asset portfolios, where the receivables are directly from the debtor, and in other long-term receivables from investments, where the receivables are from non- consolidated entities holding the portfolios of loans (together "invested assets").
+The valuation of these invested assets is based on the expected future cash flows (ERC, "Estimated Remaining Collections").
 The procedures of the company to determine the ERC is set out in note 5 Critical estimates and assumptions in applying the company's accounting principles.